oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-anki_python.markdown

 ### Step 3: Import the Generated Deck into Anki

-Once I had the `.anki` file, I imported it into the Anki app, and voilà!
+Once I had the `.apkg` file, I imported it into the Anki app, and voilà!
 I had a shiny new custom Java Anki deck at my fingertips.
 Now, I can efficiently review all the Java concepts I'm learning, and the process is repeatable for any new material I encounter.

 ![Screenshot]({{site.baseurl}}/images/import_screenshot.jpg)